What is PEC?

 Anyone over 18 who lives in Italy can get a PEC, as well as Italian nationals who live abroad.

-For some people it's compulsory: as of October 2020 all businesses registered in Italy are required to have a PEC account by law, including self-employed professionals and ditte individuali (sole proprietorships) – basically anyone with a partita IVA, or VAT number.
+For some people it's compulsory.
+As of October 2020, all businesses registered in Italy are legally required to have a PEC account, including self-employed professionals and ditte individuali (sole proprietorships) – basically anyone with a partita IVA, or VAT number.

 If you only need to use PEC occasionally and don't think it's worth opening your own account, ask someone else with a PEC – e.g. your employer, accountant or lawyer – to send the message on your behalf: it doesn't necessarily have to come from an account in your own name.